circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ### Splitting Test Files

-When running parallel builds,
-the CircleCI Local CLI can split a list of test files across machines.o
+The CLI supports splitting tests across machines when running parallel builds.
+To do this,
+pass a list of filenames to the `circleci tests split` command.

+    circleci tests split test_filenames.txt

-The `circleci` CLI can be used to split a list of test files or classnames when running parallel builds on 2.0.
-The CLI uses the environment to look up the total number of containers, along with the current container index.
-Then, it uses deterministic splitting algorithms to return a distinct subset of the input filenames or classnames on each container.
+The CLI looks up the number of containers specified by the `parallelism` key, along with the current container index.

-The list of items to split can be provided via standard input or as a file argument, as follows:
+Then, it uses deterministic splitting algorithms to spread the test files across all available containers.

+#### Splitting by Name

+By default,
+`circleci tests split` expects a list of filenames and splits tests alphabetically by test name.
+There are a few ways to provide this list:

+Create a text file with test filenames.

+    circleci tests split test_filenames.txt

+Provide a path to the test files.

+    circleci tests split < /path/to/items/to/split

+Or pipe a glob of test files.

-- Piping: `circleci tests glob test/**/*.java | circleci tests split`
+    circleci tests glob test/**/*.java | circleci tests split
-- `stdin` redirection: `circleci tests split < /path/to/items/to/split`
-- Process substitution: `circleci tests split <(circleci tests glob test/**/*.java)`
-- From file: `circleci tests split test_filenames.txt`

-By default, it is assumed that the items being split are filenames and should be split by name.
 However, the tool can also split by file size or may use historical data to split by test runtimes.

+#### Splitting by Filesize

-Items can be split by `name`, `filesize` (for filepaths), or `timings` (when run on CircleCI).
-Splitting by name is the default and splits items alphabetically, for example:
+The CLI can also split by filesize.

+`filesize` (for filepaths), or `timings` (when run on CircleCI).

 `circleci tests glob "**/*.go" | circleci tests split`